 ![]() |

 Canadian Doug Shand is a serious Thistle collector.
 He is an auto refinish tech by trade, with 34 years of experience in the field of auto restoration and refinishing.
 Doug provided a lot of information and pictures for this Thistle.
 Thank you Doug!
-At this moment ( January/ February 2012) Doug is restoring a Thistle Lightning. |
+March 2012 Doug is restored a Thistle Lightning. |

 A restored Thistle Major Tractor |